TimvanSteenbergen/gittest/README.md

 gitttest
 ========

-For for foling around with github repos.
+For for foolling around with github repos.
 Forking, pulling, merging and so on.